Elva Zona Heaster: The Ghost That Testified Against Her Husband

 Erasmus Shue was arrested and the subsequent trial lasted eight days.
 On the sixth day, he took the stand in his own defence and it did not end well.
 He rambled, and said everyone was out to get him.

 The jury deliberated for a little over an hour and returned a guilty verdict.
 Shue was sentenced to life behind bars and sent to the state prison in Moundsville, after surviving a failed lynching.
-And, while the judge reportedly urged the jury to ignore the more supernatural elements of the case against Shue, the stories were out in the open — and to this day, Zona Heaster Shue’s ghost is generally recognized as the reason her husband was convicted.
+Despite the judge purportedly encouraging the jury to disregard the supernatural aspects of the case against Shue, the tales were already circulating.
+Even now, Zona Heaster Shue's ghost is commonly acknowledged as a pivotal factor in her husband's conviction.